manulera/OSCARS_institution_list/README.md

 ## Inputs

-- pages: saved html from the 3 pages of the OSCARS website listing projects
+- pages: saved html from the 3 pages of the OSCARS website listing projects (manually downloaded)

 ## Outputs